AugustusHuang/jsimple/ECMA.md

 *string* and *symbol*.
 To implement **primitive value**, define a global value that contains all of them.
 **Object** is a collection of properties, has a single prototype object, which may be null.
-To implement **object**, define a prototype class and a object class, here the object class will be the subclass of the prototype class, and all properties slots in the object class or prototype class, depends on whether the property belongs to specific object or prototype.
+To implement **object**, define a prototype class which contains all slots.
 **Constructor** is a function object that creates and initializes objects, the value of a constructor's prototype property is a prototype object that is used to implement inheritance and shared properties.
 To implement